iSaluki/phhs6/content/sixth/Biology/Cells/OrganellesWorkTogether.md

 ---
-title: "How organelles work together"
+title: How organelles work together
 tags:
   - biology
+  - cells
 ---
 **Exocytosis** is the process of exporting materials from the cell.